 HIPAA: Sonic Boom is HIPAA compliant.

-SOC 2 – Type II / HITRUST: Sonic Boom has received a favorable and unbiased opinion from a third-party auditing firm validating our SOC 2 compliance with no exceptions or control deviations.
-Our SOC 2 – Type II report (Security, Availability, and Confidentiality Trust Service Principles) along with HITRUST CSF mapping is available to customers and prospects under NDA.
+SOC 2 – Type II: Sonic Boom has received a favorable and unbiased opinion from a third-party auditing firm validating our SOC 2 compliance.
+Our SOC 2 – Type II report (Security, Availability, and Confidentiality Trust Service Principles) is available to customers and prospects under NDA.

-GDPR: Estimated completion date of February 2019: Sonic Boom has undergone third-party attestation of its GDPR compliance.
+GDPR: Sonic Boom has undergone third-party attestation of its GDPR compliance.